 Adult Golden Retrievers will sleep on average 10-14 hours a day.
-Golden Retriever puppies will sleep 18-20 hours a day in a 24 hour period.
-How much your Golden Retriever sleeps depends a lot on their personalities.
+Golden Retriever puppies will sleep 18-20 hours a day in a 24-hour period.
+How much your Golden Retriever sleeps depends a lot on their personality.
 Golden Retrievers are high-energy dogs so they may sleep a little less than other breeds.

 If you are fit and active your Golden Retriever will likely be also.
 If you are relaxed and laid back, your dog may be similar to you.
 But how do you know if your Golden Retriever is getting too little or too much of those precious zzzzzz’s?
 Continue reading to find out.

 Pro tip: If you are interested in finding the BEST bed for your dog, click here now!

 How much sleep does a Golden Retriever need?
 Puppies, adults, seniors

 Golden Retriever Newborn Sleep Patterns

 This stage of life is very short and full of lots of shut-eye!
 For the first week of their life, Golden Retriever newborns will be sleeping anytime they aren’t nursing.
 Newborns generally nurse every 2 hours but even while doing so they will have their eyes shut and look as though they are eating in their sleep.

 As they grow they will slowly start to spend more time awake.
 Around 3 weeks old they will have around 2-4 hours of active time a day broken up into small spurts of energy and exploring their world.